Track Lighting for Paintings

 A gallery is an experience before it is a sales environment.

-Track lighting for paintings shapes that experience by:
+Gallery lighting for displaying paintings, especially track lighting systems, shapes that experience by:

 • Guiding attention naturally